-The relevant baseline capacity reserve price for each Gas Year is used to set prices in auctions:
+The relevant gas year capacity reserve price is used to set prices in auctions as follows:

-- For RMTTSEC and DSEC Baseline Reserve Prices, published in respect of a Gas Year (Gas Year Y), this means the network model including all projects expected to be completed for the start of the Gas Year. - For MSEC Baseline Reserve Prices, published in respect of capacity allocation across three Gas Years (Gas Years Y, Y+1, Y+2), this means the network models including all projects expected to be completed for the start of each of these Gas Years. - For QSEC Baseline Reserve Prices, published in respect of future Gas Years (Gas Years Y+2, Y+3 to Y+16), this means the network model including all projects expected to be completed for the start of Gas Year Y+2.
+- For RMTTSEC and DSEC Reserve Prices, published in respect of a Gas Year (Gas Year Y), this means the network model including all projects expected to be completed for the start of the Gas Year. - For MSEC Reserve Prices, published in respect of capacity allocation across three Gas Years (Gas Years Y, Y+1, Y+2), this means the network models including all projects expected to be completed for the start of each of these Gas Years. - For QSEC Reserve Prices, published in respect of future Gas Years (Gas Years Y+2, Y+3 to Y+16), this means the network model including all projects expected to be completed for the start of Gas Year Y+2.

-Table 1 summarises the use of network and supply/demand year models for calculation of NTS Entry Capacity Baseline Reserve Prices applicable from 1 October in calendar Year N (corresponding to Gas Year Y) in chronological order of auction dates and capacity release.
+Table 1 summarises the use of network and supply/demand year models for calculation of NTS Entry Capacity Reserve Prices applicable from 1 October in calendar Year N (corresponding to Gas Year Y) in chronological order of auction dates and capacity release.